-The Read-ID instruction (RDID) identifies the devices as SST25VF080B and manufacturer as SST.
-This command is backward compatible and should be used as default device identification when multiple versions of SPI Serial Flash devices are used in a design.
-The device information can be read from executing an 8-bit command, 90H or ABH, followed by address bits [A23-Ao].
+The Read-ID instruction (RDID) identifies the devices as SST25VF040B and manufacturer as SST.
+This command is backward compatible to all SST25xFxxxA devices and should be used as default device identification when multiple versions of SPI Serial Flash devices are used in a design.
+The device information can be read from executing an 8-bit command, 90H or ABH, followed by address bits [A23-A0].
 Following the Read-ID instruction, the manufacturer's ID is located in address 00000H and the device ID is located in address 00001H.
 Once the device is in Read-ID mode, the manufacturer's and device ID output data toggles between address 00000H and 00001H until terminated by a low to high transition on CE#.